Gigentic/gigentic-frontend/README.md

 ## Contributing

-We’re excited to help you contribute to our project!
-Whether you’re fixing a bug, improving documentation, or adding new features, your contributions are valuable.
-Here’s how you can get started:
+We're excited to help you contribute to our project!
+Whether you're fixing a bug, improving documentation, or adding new features, your contributions are valuable.
+Here's how you can get started:

 1. **Fork the Repository**